iPan7/refactorhw/README.md

+# Ian's Solution Methodology/Notes

+Changed all <div> tags to semantic tags with a logical order <header>, <nav>, <main>, etc.

+Tackled each semantic tagged section as an individual problem set. ie: I worked on the header first, then nav, then main, then footer, etc.

+Created a single class for id elements that held identical CSS code, then consolidated all CSS tags into that single new class.

+If I came across any strange formatting when I loaded the html into a browser, I reverted to a previous save without broken formatting and tried again to clean the code.

+I maintained id tags to retain/enable nav button functionality.

+IMPORTANT NOTE: CSS Parameters were never modified.
+Only consolidated into a new class tag or id tag.
+I found that class and id tag placement while in the HTML file was more conduc

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.